microsoft/MonitoFi/README.md

 To run NiFi Monitor along with InfluxDb & Grafana:

-Run this container for getting a preconfigured InfluxDB and Grafana Instance that MiFi can push data to.
+Run this container for getting a preconfigured InfluxDB and Grafana Instance that MonitoFi can push data to.

 ```sh
 docker run -d \